On this page:

 Historical stipend rates for post graduate research scholarships are also available.

-Universities are responsible for the application and selection processes for RTP Scholarships, so prospective candidates will need to contact their chosen university's postgraduate research office directly to discuss how to apply.
-The list of eligible universities is available in Table A and B of HESA.
+HEPs are responsible for the application and selection processes for RTP Scholarships.
+Prospective candidates need to contact their chosen HEP’s postgraduate research office directly to discuss how to apply.
+The list of eligible HEPs is available in Table A and B of HESA.

-The department has released a factsheet designed to assist HDR students, including RTP Scholarship recipients, navigate the different avenues available to pursue a grievance in regards to internal university issues.
+The HDR grievance factsheet provides information for HDR students, including RTP Scholarship recipients, on the different avenues available to pursue a grievance in regard to internal issues with their HEP.